TharakaDasunpriya9/POSSystem-Layered/README.md

-# InventoryManagementSystem project using Java and Layered Architecture
+# POSSystem using Java with Layered Architecture